A little about your organizer...

 The concept of "being organized" came naturally to me back in my early childhood years, as it doubled as a form of therapy to help manage my own schedule.
 My mother was my strongest inspiration in being organized, by teaching my sister and I how to set preventative measures to mitigate certain risks, appreciate the benefits of strategic planning, and balance our wants and wishes with earned rewards.
 Little did I know that a wall-spread calendar, post-it notes, multicolored pens, and sheer willpower marked my beginning stages in organized living.

-After graduating with a Bachelors of Science in Hotel, Restaurant, Institutional Management from The Pennsylvania State University in 2011, I joined the Downtown Brooklyn Shake Shack opening management team.
-In 2013, I managed the reopening of an Obstetrics & Gynecology office on Flushing, Queens.
-As the office manager of the medical practice, I was an agent for connecting with patients in spanish, my native tongue, and setting the bar for delivering exceptional service.
+After graduating with a Bachelors of Science in Hotel, Restaurant, Institutional Management from The Pennsylvania State University in 2011, I worked on the opening management team for multiple restaurants in Brooklyn and Manhattan.
+In 2014, I managed the reopening of an Obstetrics & Gynecology office on Flushing, Queens.
+As the office manager of the medical practice with a history in the Hospitality Industry, I was the perfect agent for connecting with patients and insurances alike, while setting the bar for delivering exceptional service.

-I have been able to showcase and utilize my knowledge in business, hospitality and my organization skills creatively by managing vendor relations and smallwares in the restaurant, decluttering supplies and storage spaces in the office, managing staff scheduling, patient accounts/billing, and adhering to state and federal compliances.
-As the guest/patient satisfaction and staff retention rate increased, I recognized the invaluable power of blending my skills and the benefits to which it could be utilized.
+I have been able to showcase my organization skills creatively by managing inventories in restaurants, decluttering supplies and storage spaces in offices, administer staff schedules and patient accounts/billing.
+As the guest/patient satisfaction and staff retention rate increased, I recognized the invaluable power that lie with blending my skills and the benefits to which it could be utilized.

-Quality over Quantity Organizing supports and encourages your aspirations to living and being better organized.
+Quality over Quantity Organizing supports and encourages your aspirations to living a life better organized.